-The close: Dow up 400 points, TSX recovers from five-month low
+The close: Dow up 410 points, TSX recovers from five-month low

 The Toronto Stock Exchange's S&P/TSX composite index ended the day up 206.87 points, or 1.4 per cent, at 15,241.88.

-In Toronto, Monday's gains came after a 3.66-per-cent drop in the index last week.
+In Toronto, Monday's gains came after a 3.66-per-cent drop in the index last week that led to its lowest close in five months.

 The tech sector rose 2.9 per cent as Shopify gained 7.8 per cent after the Ontario government announced a deal to use Shopify Inc.'s e-commerce platform for cannabis sales online and in stores as part of its plan to be the province's sole distributor of legal recreational marijuana.